-- 1. Select View > Show Layout to display a box at the top and bottom of the page.
+- Select View > Show Layout to display a box at the top and bottom of the page.
 This is where the header and footer are displayed. - 2.
-Enter text for the header and footer as you would enter any other text. - 3.
-Use the Insert menu to add one of the following formatted text fields which are updated automatically by Pages as you make changes: - Page Numbers: updated as you add and delete pages. - Date and Time: select a date and time format.
-To always display the current date and time, check the box next to "Automatically update the date and time when the document is opened."
+Enter text for the header and footer as you would enter any other text. - Use the Insert menu to add one of the following formatted text fields which are updated automatically by Pages as you make changes: - Page Numbers: updated as you add and delete pages. - Date and Time: to choose a different date and time format, control-click or right-click on the date and time and choose Edit Date & Time, then choose a different format using the pulldown menu.
+To always display the current date and time, check the box next to "Automatically update on open."